digital-work-lab/handbook/docs/lab_basics/communication.md

 ### Handbook as documentation platform:
 - Use the handbook to document guidelines, processes and other helpfull information.
 We encourage you to [contribute](https://digital-work-lab.github.io/handbook/docs/lab_basics/contributing.html) to this valuable ressource.
 - Encourage collaboration and contribution from team members to keep the handbook updated and relevant.
-- Ensure that the handbook is well-structured and easily searchable, making it a valuable resource for finding information and promoting knowledge sharing.
+- Ensure that your contribution to the handbook is well-structured and easily searchable, making it a valuable resource for finding information and promoting knowledge sharing.
 ### Shared calendar:
 - Ensure that the shared calendar is regularly updated with important events, meetings, and deadlines.
 - Establish guidelines for scheduling meetings and appointments, ensuring that conflicts are minimized and participants have sufficient notice.